 I want to get to know my students and their personal learning style.
 It is important for me to be able to go at the right pace and to meet the student's understanding.
 Before diving into a lesson, I would like to take the time to talk to the student.
 My goal in talking would be to get a sense of which topics they struggle with the most and what they are expecting from me.
 I also want to make sure that they are not only absorbing the information I give them, but also enjoying the time we are spending on that information.
 Students need to work extra hard on topics that are difficult for them and it is harder to do so when they are not motivated.

-I have recently graduated from Georgetown Day High School in Washington, DC.
+I graduated from Georgetown Day High School in Washington, DC.
 I have taken math up to AP Calculus AB and four years of English at an AP level.
 I have also taken AP courses in: biology, psychology, and Spanish.
-I received a 4 on the biology and psychology AP exams, a 5 on the calculus exam, and a 3 on the Spanish exam.
+I received 4s on the biology and psychology AP exams, a 5 on the calculus exam, and a 3 on the Spanish exam.
 I am currently attending Vassar College

 Outside of class work, I have a passion for music.
 I have been playing classical piano since I was 5 years old.
 This has taught me discipline and the value of practicing regularly.

 I have worked as a camp counselor (after years of training), so I have experience working with children of all ages.
 I have also helped people out at school, so I am able to work with peers as well.

 I charge $40 for and hour and $25-30 for 30-45 minute sessions depending.